-The Greensboro Public Library has digitized much of this collection.
-The digital images, along with additional materials from the Greensboro Public Library, the News & Record, and other institutions, are available through the library’s O. Henry Portal.
+This finding aid provides direct links to portions of the collection digitized in partnership with the Digital Projects Unit at UNCG.
+Additional materials from the Greensboro Public Library, the News & Record, and other institutions are available through the library’s O. Henry Portal.

 NOTE: The numbers cited in parenthesis, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.